Three Phase Inverter Circuit - 120 Degree and 180 Degree Conduction Mode

 3 Phase Inverter Circuit using Thyristor and Diode

 And below is a three-phase inverter circuit diagram designed using only switches.
-As you can see this six mechanical switch setup is more useful in understanding the 3 phase inverter working than the cumbersome thyristor circuit.
+As you can see, this six-switch mechanical setup is more useful in understanding the 3-phase inverter working than the cumbersome thyristor circuit.

 3 Phase Inverter Circuit using Switches

-Now let’s start switching sequence by closing the switch S1 in the first segment of the ideal circuit and let’s name the start as 0º.
-Since the selected time of conduction is 180º the switch S1 will be closed from 0º to 180º.
+Now let’s start switching sequence by closing the switch S1 in the first segment of the ideal circuit, and let’s name the start as 0º.
+Since the selected time of conduction is 180º, the switch S1 will be closed from 0º to 180º.

 Three Phase Inverter 180 Degree Conduction Mode

 But after 120º of the first phase, the second phase will also have a positive cycle as seen in the three-phase voltage graph, so switch S3 will be closed after S1.
 This S3 will also be kept closed for another 180º.
-So S3 will be closed from 120º to 300º and it will be open only after 300º.
+So S3 will be closed from 120º to 300º, and it will be open only after 300º.

 Three Phase Inverter- 180 Degree Conduction Mode